asyrewicze/asyrewicze/README.md

 #### Current Weekly Stream Schedule

+**NOTE**: The finalized stream schedule is still somewhat fluid.
+For channel updates see [The InfoTech Gamer Twitter Account](https://www.twitter.com/infotechgamer) for the latest stream info!

+##### Live Learn Streams

+- Twice Weekly during US Eastern Timezone Lunch hours

+**NOTE**: Currently I don't have defined days for these.
+I TRY to make Tuesday/Thursday work, but that doesn't always happen.
+As such, be on the lookout for these on any given weekday.

+##### Gaming Streams

 - Monday Game Stream - 5:00pm EST to 7:00pm EST
-- Tuesday Live Learn - 12:30pm EST to 1:30pm EST
-- Thursday Live Learn - 12:30pm EST to 1:30pm EST
 - Friday Game Stream - 9:00pm EST to 11:00pm EST

-**NOTE**: The finalized stream schedule is still somewhat fluid.
-For channel updates see [The InfoTech Gamer Twitter Account](https://www.twitter.com/infotechgamer) for the latest stream info!

 ---